-You can use an adjective and a concrete noun to translate the abstract noun "royalty," as in the UST, or you could use a phrase to explain what they were.
+If your language does not use an abstract noun for the idea behind the word royalty, you could express the same idea with an adjective and a concrete noun.
 Alternate translation: "Esther put on the robes that showed that she was the queen" (See: Abstract Nouns)

-And it happened on the third day that Esther put on royalty and stood in the inner court of the palace of the king, opposite to the house of the king.
+1 And it happened on the third day that Esther put on royalty and stood in the inner court of the palace of the king, opposite to the house of the king.
 Now the king was sitting on the throne of his royalty in the palace of royalty opposite to the entrance of the palace.

-Three days later, Esther {and her servants prepared a grand banquet.
+1 Three days later, Esther {and her servants prepared a grand banquet.
 Then she} put on her royal robes, and she {went and} stood in the inner courtyard of the palace, across from the king's house.
 He was in the royal palace, sitting on the royal throne and facing the entrance of the room.